SexChrLab/XYalign/analyses/Webster_etal_2017/README.md

 Analyses are written in Snakemake (Koster and Rahmann, 2012), which you can find out more about [here](https://snakemake.readthedocs.io/en/stable/index.html)

 ## Data
-For these analyses, we used three different publicly-available datasets:
+For these analyses, we used two different publicly-available datasets:

 1) Exome, low-coverage whole-genome, and high-coverage whole-genome data from two individuals in the 1000 genomes project (HG00512 - male, HG00513 - female)